 Sandra Price is a partner at the law firm of Sideman & Bancroft LLP in San Francisco, where she specializes in estate planning and advising trustees, executors and beneficiaries on all aspects of estate and trust administration.
 Sandy has particular expertise in post-death administration, ensuring that assets pass to beneficiaries in the most efficient manner.
 She is Certified by the State Bar of California Board of Legal Specialization as a Specialist in Estate Planning, Trust and Probate Law.
 Sandy is admitted as a Fellow of the American College of Trust and Estate Counsel (ACTEC) and has been listed as a Northern California SuperLawyer® (top 5% of practicing attorneys) since its inception (2004-2015).
 She is a member of and the past President of both the San Francisco Estate Planning Council and the Bar Association of San Francisco's Estate Planning and Probate Section, and she was appointed as a member of and advisor to the State Bar's Executive Committee for California's Trusts and Estates Section for a six-year term.
 Sandy is a co-author of three California Continuing Education of the Bar (CEB) estate planning and administration treatises and lectures frequently to both lawyers and the public.
 For several years, Sandy has acted as consultant to HERA where understanding of a probate, trust or post-death issue is critical to assisting a HERA client.

-James Zhang heads the Consumer Credit and Debt team at NerdWallet, a San Francisco-based FinTech company dedicated to providing clarity for all of life's financial decisions.
-James leads NerdWallet's efforts to fight online predatory lending and connect consumers with alternative resources.
-Previously, James was a private equity associate at the Riverside Company where he invested in business services, consumer retail, healthcare, and technology companies.
-He began his career as an analyst with the Firm Strategy and Corporate M&A team at Morgan Stanley.
+James Zhang is a Product Manager at Affirm, a FinTech company focused on delivering honest financial products.
+Previously, he led the Consumer Credit and Debt team at NerdWallet, where he spearheaded NerdWallet's efforts to fight online predatory lending and connect consumers with alternative resources.
+He began his career in finance with stints as a private equity associate at the Riverside Company and as an analyst with the Firm Strategy and Corporate M&A team at Morgan Stanley.
 Originally from Cheshire, CT, James graduated from Yale University with distinction in economics.